The Wines of Andalusia: Jerez, Montilla & Ronda Trip

 You will be accompanied by a driver-guide during your wine touring.
 Your visits and tastings will be private and with the winemaker, a family member or an expert who knows the winery and the wines well.
 We work with the wineries to make sure that you taste the best and most representative wines during each visit.
 It is sometimes possible to arrange extended tastings that include old vintages or rare wines.
 We have an extensive group of wineries whose owners we know and with whom we work regularly, so we can guarantee high-level visits even if a winery has to be substituted.
 If you have an interest in visiting a particular producer please let us know.

 We include restaurant concierge service as part of your trip.
 Note that our restaurant suggestions are just that–suggestions.
 Places we love, places to go back to time after time.
 We recommend these places after years of experience eating in Spain and Portugal together with frequent research and input from our local partners.
 We aspire to guide your choices with information on the styles of cuisine and restaurants; the choice on where to eat is yours based on your preferences and desires.
+Note that the cost of the lunches/dinners is not included unless specified under the included items.
+Normally your included meals are with a guide while touring or tapas tours or wine-tasting meals.

 We have included hotel options ranging from 5-star luxury properties to small boutique hotels.
 Let us know your preferences and we will tailor the hotel choices for you.